Moddable-OpenSource/pebble-examples/readme.md

 - The Pebble build depends on a tool called `rebble`.
 Install that following their [instructions](https://github.com/richinfante/rebbletool?tab=readme-ov-file#setup).
 	- You don't need to do the steps after `rebble sdk install latest`
 	- Absolutely ignore the note on "Prerequisites for Apple Silicon: Install Rosetta 2".
-	- Each time you start a new terminal session, be sure to activate its Python virtual environment and add it to your `$PATH`.
+	- Each time you start a new terminal session, be sure to activate Rebble's Python virtual environment and add it to your `$PATH`.
 That looks something like this:

 		```
 		cd ~/pebble/rebbletool/rebbletool